Mykola7K/Mykola7K/README.md

 - 👋 Hi, I’m @Mykola7K
 - 👀 I’m interested in start my career in IT area
 - 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on people who have experience in this series and with whom we cought work
-- 📫 How to reach me ...

 <!---
 Mykola7K/Mykola7K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.